shiftcode/dynamo-easy/README.md

 ## Types

-We do the mapping from javascript objects to dynamodb types for you in requests and responses
+We do the mapping from javascript objects to dynamoDB types for you in requests and responses

 Simple Type (no decorators required to work)
 - String